ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

     HTTPSConnectionPool(host='server', port=5986): Max retries exceeded with url: /wsman (Caused by SSLError(SSLError(1, '[SSL: UNSUPPORTED_PROTOCOL] unsupported protocol (_ssl.c:1056)')))

-Commonly this is when the Windows host has not been configured to support TLS v1.2 but it could also mean the Ansible controller has an older OpenSSL version installed.
+Commonly this is when the Windows host has not been configured to support TLS v1.2 but it could also mean the Ansible control node has an older OpenSSL version installed.

 Windows 8 and Windows Server 2012 come with TLS v1.2 installed and enabled by